5calls/ios/README.md

 let cell = tableView.dequeueReusableCell(withIdentifier: R.reuseIdentifier.setLocationCell, for: indexPath)!
 ```

-Vendor the R.swift binary from the latest release (https://github.com/mac-cain13/R.swift/releases) into `vendor/rswift` if you're getting started with this project for the first time.
+You may need to put the R.swift binary from the latest release (https://github.com/mac-cain13/R.swift/releases) into `vendor/rswift` if you're getting started with this project for the first time.

 ## Testflight Builds